 At The Hamad Foundation, we work tirelessly to address pressing humanitarian issues and support marginalized communities around the world

-Selma Hamed – Founder “Hamed Foundation”
+Selma Hamed – CO- Founder “Hamed Foundation”

 we work tirelessly to address pressing humanitarian issues and support marginalized communities around the world